tonyyzy/RNASeq/README.md

 [![Build Status](https://travis-ci.com/tonyyzy/RNASeq.svg?token=5Fwptxoz1iaezXoMzRSd&branch=master)](https://travis-ci.com/tonyyzy/RNASeq)

-# We will probably drop nodocker support soon...it's becoming harder to account for both versions
-Death to no docker !!!!!!!!!!

-Ah you think docker is your ally?
-You merely adopted the docker.
-I was born in it, molded by it.

-Sure but the docker is strong in me !!!!!!!!

 ## Notes
 DESeq2 requires metadata sample name to match gene_count_matrix sample name will handle this in workflow to make things consistent